sisipeng/sisipeng.github.io/index.md

 ### Under Review
 - **Peng, S.,** Lesko, L., Pillsworth, E.G., Hill, S.E., Natterson-Horowitz, B., & Haselton, 	M.G.
 (In Revision).
 Hormone cycles and women’s sexuality: State of knowledge and implications for women’s well-being. *Annual Review of Psychology.*
+- Henrich, N., **Peng, S.,** , Brinson, A., Jahnke, H. (Under Review).
+Virtual doulas in practice: A mixed-methods study of their role and impact.

 ### Working Papers